B-Rich/farmbot-resource/README.md

  * Schedules
  * Plants

 Need more than what's available?
-Raise an issue.
+Raise an issue and we can add your resource to the list (PRs are also welcome).

 # Usage